 Students with very high or very low scores are also likely to see this performance reflected in their college achievements.
-It is probable that students with such extreme scores already had very high or very low GPAs as well.
-A very low ACT score (below the 25th percentile score of 16) may indicate an educational background that is lacking in the skills that are necessary for success in college academics.
+It's probable that students with such extreme scores already had very high or very low GPAs as well.
+A very low ACT score (below the 25th percentile score of 16) may indicate an educational environment that has failed in teaching students the skills that are necessary for success in college academics.

 The weirdest graduation party ever?

-There isn’t definitive evidence to suggest that students with higher ACT scores will have significantly more success in their careers long-term.
-Of course, this also depends on your definition of "success."
-For some people, this means earning a high salary, and for others it just means doing a job that they enjoy.
-In the latter case, ACT scores are less relevant, although they can give you access to a wider variety of opportunities in career fields that interest you.
-Students who earn high ACT scores and attend selective colleges will have better educational resources available to them and be more attractive to employers.
+There is no definitive evidence to suggest that students with higher ACT scores have significantly more long-term career success.
+Of course, this depends on your definition of "success."
+For some people, it means earning a high salary, and for others, it simply means settling into a job that they enjoy.
+In the latter case, high ACT scores are less relevant, although they can provide access to a wider variety of opportunities in career fields that interest you.
+Students who earn high ACT scores and attend selective colleges have better educational resources available to them and are more attractive to employers.

-High ACT scores can get you into a good college, which may ultimately bolster your hiring and earning potential, but this depends on how well you do in your college classes, what level of education you reach, and what major you choose.
-People who earn master’s degrees earn more on average than people who earn bachelor’s degrees, and STEM majors earn more on average than humanities majors.
+High ACT scores can get you into a good college, which may ultimately bolster your hiring and earning potential, but that also depends on how well you do in your college classes, what level of education you reach, and what major you choose.
+People with master's degrees earn more on average than people with bachelor's degrees, and STEM majors earn more on average than humanities majors.